Sheridan in Placer County, California — The American West (Pacific Coastal)

 Erected 2004 by Native Sons of the Golden West, Silver Star Parlor #63.

 Location.
 38° 58.442′ N, 121° 21.513′ W. Marker is in Sheridan, California, in Placer County.
 Marker is on Ranch House Road, on the right when traveling south.
+Marker and cemetery are located at the end of Ranch House Road.
 Touch for map.
-Marker and cemetery are located at the end of Ranch House Road.
 Marker is in this post office area: Sheridan CA 95681, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Union Shed (approx. 1.1 miles away); Manzanita (approx. 3.6 miles away); Durst Hop Ranch (approx. 4.2 miles away); Holland House (approx. 4.2 miles away); Johnson's Ranch (approx. 4.3 miles away); Overland Emigrant Trail (approx. 4.8 miles away); Chinese Pyre (approx. 4.8 miles away); McTyeire Memorial Church (approx. 6.6 miles away).